Bailey Middle School

 Murrah High School

-Harvey Thornton Newell 1881-1955.
+Harvey Thornton Newell (1881-1955).
 The Camp Hill, Alabama native, founder of Jackson Paper Company, was president of JPS Board of Trustees from 1933 to 1938.
 He served as president of the Jackson Chamber of Commerce in 1930.
-He was instrumental in organizing the Jackson Boys' Band and in promoting the work of the YMCA, Red Cross, and Boy Scouts, was president of the Jackson Kiwanis Club and member of the Board of Stewards of Galloway Memorial Methodist Church.
+He was instrumental in organizing the Jackson Boys' Band and in promoting the work of the YMCA, Red Cross, and Boy Scouts.
+He was president of the Jackson Kiwanis Club and a member of the Board of Stewards of Galloway Memorial Methodist Church.
 Newell Field was named in his honor.